 For many people, scuba diving on the Great Barrier Reef is an activity that people plan for when they get older.
 Bucket list items like scuba are a great activity to enjoy in a World Heritage area like the Great Barrier Reef.
 For many people, the prospect of an extreme sport like diving is the icing on the cake to a trip that has been a life-long goal.
 In this blog, we look at some of the requirements regarding medical fitness to dive, so that prospective divers can be better informed and have an easier time planning their dream excursion.

 In 2018, the Queensland Government updated its Recreational Diving, Recreational Technical Diving and Snorkelling Code of Practice.
-This code of practice outlines requirements for prospective divers, especially in regards to medical fitness.
+This code of practice outlines requirements for prospective divers, especially in regard to medical fitness.
 Anyone wanting to undertake any form of dive training, whether it is a full scuba course or just an introductory dive, must complete a medical form beforehand to assess the individual’s fitness to dive.
 The medical questionnaire reads as follows:

 Have you ever suffered from, or do you now suffer from, any of the following: